Masterplan highlights future opportunities for part of Ashley River/Rakahuri

 The masterplan will guide future development and management of Rangiora Reach – the part of the awa/river from Dunlops Road to Beatties Road on the north side near Rakahuri, and Merton Road to Smarts Road on the south side near Rangiora.

-It will be used by agencies managing this land – Environment Canterbury and Waimakariri District Council, in collaboration with mana whenua and the community.
+It will be used by agencies managing this land – ourselves and Waimakariri District Council, in collaboration with mana whenua and the community.

 The masterplan reflects around two years of conversation, consultation, feedback, workshops, and hui we’ve had with the community.
 We hope it reflects people's values and priorities, but also helps meet the need to keep them safe through a changing climate.